By Josh Kruger

 Originally published on Advocate.com October 31 2013 6:53 AM ET

-The only thing that unifies people with HIV is that we have the ability to transmit the virus through blood-to-blood contact.
+The only thing that unifies people with HIV is that we have the ability to transmit the virus through blood, semen, vaginal fluid, or breast milk.
 That's it.

-An HIV-positive individual's blood must come into contact with an HIV-negative person's blood for the virus to move from the infected individual to the uninfected individual, regardless of the social or cultural identity of either party.
+As reported in HIV Plus, one of these fluids from an HIV-positive person must come in contact with a mucous membrane or damaged tissue, or be directly injected into the bloodstream (from a needle or syringe), for HIV transmission to possibly occur.
+This is regardless of the social or cultural identity of either party.
 While this sounds like a basic biology lesson, this fact often falls by the wayside when we HIV-positive writers and activists start waxing poetic about the social and psychological components following infection by an otherwise run-of-the-mill and pointless-aside-from-its-own-replication virus like HIV.
 More importantly, the demographics surrounding HIV and AIDS indicate that the virus itself has no behavioral or moral motive behind its own transmission.
 Rather, HIV endures through human-to-human transmission through natural and expected human activities like having sex or doing drugs.

 In the rarest circumstances, thankfully, a handful of folks contracted HIV through criminal or medical negligence.
 The majority of positive Americans, though, contracted HIV through some sort of voluntary sexual or drug behavior.
 In gay men, this typically means they had unprotected anal sex with another man.
 I believe that is how I infected myself with HIV.
 Personally, I guess that's how most every other gay man living with HIV infected himself too.
 Then again, because of the way HIV manifests its transmission, there is still the dubious possibility it could have been contracted through oral sex.